joshka/tui-markdown/markdown-reader/README.md

 [GitHub Repository] · [Changelog] · [Contributing]

-A simple markdown reader that uses [Ratatui] to render markdown files.
+An experimental Proof of Concept markdown reader that uses [Ratatui] to render markdown files.
 The primary purpose of this crate is to test the [tui-markdown] crate.
+It is not ready for any sort of real world use.

 ![Made with VHS](https://vhs.charm.sh/vhs-6Ur5mxqdVTizZxiAmgIjAE.gif)